Nathan-Somto/Forge-Gen/README.md

 # 🚀 Forge Gen

-An AI-powered mobile SaaS application built on top of Cloudinary's transformation APIs, inspired by JS Master's Imagnify.
+An AI-powered mobile SaaS application built on top of Cloudinary's image transformation APIs, inspired by JS Mastery's Imaginify.

 ## 📲 Download App
 **Note:** The app is only available on Android.